MicrosoftDocs/win32-pr.it-it/desktop-src/tablet/icontextnode-addpropertydata.md

 ---
 # <a name="icontextnodeaddpropertydata-method"></a>Metodo IContextNode::AddPropertyData

-Aggiunge una parte di dati specifici dell'applicazione.
+Aggiunge una porzione di dati specifici dell'applicazione.

 ## <a name="syntax"></a>Sintassi